Places of Interest

 In addition, there are two river access points, two vehicle bridges over the Goulburn River and a network of unsealed roads and paths through the forests.

 Featuring a high value wetland area across approximately 170 hectares, the area sees visitation by many native birds.
-Accessible via an unsealed path on the Northern side of McFarlane Road, the constructed bioremediation wetland treats Mooroopna’s stormwater before it enters Gemmills Swamp.
+Accessible via the back of Mooroopna 1st Scout Hall on Echuca Rd, or an unsealed path on the northern side of McFarlane Road, the constructed bioremediation wetland treats Mooroopna’s stormwater before it enters Gemmill Swamp.

 Bordering Gemmill’s Swamp, the park is located on Echuca Road and provides connections to various walking paths.